Transfer Learning with Jukebox for Music Source Separation: Abstract

 \section{Abstract}

-In this work, we demonstrate how to adapt a publicly available pre-trained \textit{Jukebox} model for the problem of audio source separation from a single mixed audio channel.
-Our neural network architecture for transfer learning is fast to train and results demonstrate comparable performance to other state-of-the-art approaches.
-We provide an open-source code implementation of our architecture (\url{rebrand.ly/transfer-jukebox-github}).
+In this work, we demonstrate how a publicly available, pre-trained \textit{Jukebox} model can be adapted for the problem of audio source separation from a single mixed audio channel.
+Our neural network architecture, which is using transfer learning, is quick to train and the results demonstrate performance comparable to other state-of-the-art approaches that require a lot more compute resources, training data, and time.
+We provide an open-source code implementation of our architecture (\url{https://github.com/wzaielamri/unmix})